Reiki is a Japanese word translated as "Universal Life Energy" by Hawayo Takata.

 Initiation: It is not possible to describe the initiation here as the ritual is only for masters to initiate a student for the first time for each step in the system.
 The initiation can be described as a sacred time when the student and master experience communion with the energy of Reiki.
 The other eight elements of the system allow the experience of the initiations to be used in daily life, expanding the awareness of the student.

 Symbols: These three symbols are the sacred tools for the Second Degree student.
 They are held as secret in order to preserve their integrity within this practice.
 This step is to acquaint the student with direct experience of the unseen dimensions of being human.

-Treatment: The hands on treatment of First Degree is the foundation practice of the system.
-This includes self treatment and treatment of other people as well as animals, plants, and our environment.
-The gift of this treatment as well as the Second Degree practice is through the practice, we are able to recreate the sense of the initiation, communion with Reiki and life around us.
+Treatment: The hands-on treatment of First Degree is the foundation practice of the system.
+This includes self-treatment and treatment of other people as well as animals, plants, and our environment.
+The gift of this treatment as well as the Second Degree practice is that through the practice, we are able to recreate the sense of the initiation, communion with Reiki and life around us.